bentoml/BentoVLLM/README.md

     <h1 align="center">Self-host LLMs with vLLM and BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy open-source Large Language Models using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+This repository contains a group of BentoML example projects, showing you how to serve and deploy open-source Large Language Models using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+Every model directory contains the code to add OpenAI compatible endpoints to the BentoML Service.

-See [here](https://github.com/bentoml/BentoML?tab=readme-ov-file#%EF%B8%8F-what-you-can-build-with-bentoml) for a full list of BentoML example projects.

-💡 This example is served as a basis for advanced code customization, such as custom model, inference logic or vLLM options.
-For simple LLM hosting with OpenAI compatible endpoint without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).
+💡 You can use these examples as bases for advanced code customization, such as custom model, inference logic or vLLM options.
+For simple LLM hosting with OpenAI compatible endpoints without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).

+See [here](https://github.com/bentoml/BentoML/tree/main/examples) for a full list of BentoML example projects.

+The following is an example of serving one of the LLMs in this repository: Mistral 7B Instruct.

 ## Prerequisites

-If you want to test the Service locally, we recommend you use a Nvidia GPU with at least 16G VRAM.
+- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.
+- Gain access to the model in [Hugging Face](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).

 ## Install dependencies